ut2019nn/ut2019nn.github.io/index.md

 The data includes a subset of US-listed instruments.
 The set of included instruments changes daily and is determined based on the amount traded and the availability of information.

+- Returns are always calculated either open-to-open (from the opening time of one trading day to the open of another) or close-to-close (from the closing time of one trading day to the open of another).
+- Returns are either raw, meaning that the data is not adjusted against any benchmark, or market-residualized (Mktres), meaning that the movement of the market as a whole has been accounted for, leaving only movements inherent to the instrument.
+- Returns can be calculated over any arbitrary interval.
+Provided here are 1 day and 10 day horizons.
+- Returns are tagged with 'Prev' if they are backwards looking in time, or 'Next' if forwards looking.

 Within the marketdata, you will find the following columns:
 - `time(datetime64[ns, UTC])` - the current time (in marketdata, all rows are taken at 22:00 UTC)
 - `assetCode(object)` - a unique id of an asset